BU-Spark/se-bu-passport-arts/README.md

   - The application is set up to read the API key from here, and it has already been added to the '.gitignore' file

 ### Installation and Usage
+Recommended workflow: write code in your usual IDE (VSCode, for example), start your chosen emulator, then run the app from your IDE.
+The following commands should be executed from your IDE.
 1. Clone into the repository
 ```bash
 # Use either HTTPS or SSH